Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 Every Form 4 transaction, parsed straight from EDGAR

-The 18 most recent insider transactions filed for EOSE (CIK 1805077), with the SEC transaction code, share count, price, dollar value, and a direct link to each filing.
+The most recent insider transactions filed for EOSE (CIK 1805077, trailing ~6 months), with the SEC transaction code, share count, price, dollar value, and a direct link to each filing.
 Read the codes carefully — derivative exercises (M) and tax-withholding shares (F) are NOT discretionary capital decisions; only P (buy) and S (sell) reflect insider conviction.

 Full transaction log